Japanese Wax Museum & Kamihaga Residence

 • get_the_title($post->ID)

-Attic and roof truss of main house that can be seen up close (3F)
+The attic and impressive roof structure of the main house can be viewed up close on the third floor.

-Attic and roof truss of main house that can be seen up close (3F)
+The attic and impressive roof structure of the main house can be viewed up close on the third floor.

-Main house tatami guest room.
-The connecting passage leads to the dressing room and the birth room.
+The tatami guest room of the main house.
+The connecting corridor leads to the dressing room and birthing room.

-Main house tatami guest room.
-The connecting passage leads to the dressing room and the birth room.
+The tatami guest room of the main house.
+The connecting corridor leads to the dressing room and birthing room.

 Check Point